 In southern Orange County, Sulphur Creek was identified as a high-priority restoration site within the Aliso Creek Watershed Management Plan.
-The City of Laguna Niguel received State of California funding under Proposition 13 ($928,723), California Coastal Conservancy ($287,000), and Department of Water Resources to restore approximately 7,900 linear feet of stream, including 3,600 linear feet of concrete removal.
+The City of Laguna Niguel received State funding under Proposition 13 ($928,723), California Coastal Conservancy ($287,000), and Department of Water Resources to restore approximately 7,900 linear feet of stream, including 3,600 linear feet of concrete removal.
 The project also included stream re-contouring and reconnection to a floodplain, as well as invasive species removal and native species plantings.

 Economic Considerations Related to Restoration Activities: Summary

-In summary, economic costs related to implementation of Biological Objectives are primarily expected through increased permit monitoring costs and via conducting rapid and/or traditional causal assessments.
+In summary, economic costs related to implementation of the Stream Biological Objective are primarily expected through increased permit monitoring costs and via conducting rapid and/or traditional causal assessments.
 These efforts are needed to determine the specific physical and chemical source contributions for impaired biological conditions, both for case-by-case specific discharges or as part of TMDL and TMDL alternative development.
 While these are added costs, it is important to note that, for economic consideration, section 303d of the CWA requires restoration of aquatic life beneficial uses based on chemistry or toxicity measurements.
 As a result, the San Diego Water Board expects these costs related to implementation to be off-set by:

 1) Guiding implementation of BMPs and/or effluent limitations to those activities/discharges that are most important for protecting and restoring ecosystem integrity rather than all pollutants in all discharges, and